With Pancake Day upon us, we wonder how many people will actually make their own pancakes on Shrove Tuesday?

 We understand that in this busy world of ours that many people will now opt for these versions, but, and you would expect us to say this of course, there’s nothing better than making them from scratch.

-We suspect the real reason people go for the pre-prepared pancakes is that despite looking simple, they can actually be hard to make.
+We suspect the real reason people go for the pre-prepared pancakes for Pancake Day is that despite looking simple, they can actually be hard to make.

 One of the most common mistakes is to overmix the batter.
 This causes the gluten to overdevelop and that’s why you are left with a stack of tough and chewy pancakes.
 It’s also important to rest the batter as this gives the gluten more time to settle.

 Another major error is not getting the pan hot enough before you start cooking the pancakes.
 It shouldn’t be smoking, but keep an eye on the butter and oil and if you are in an doubt, spoon a small amount of the mixture into the pan and if it doesn’t start cooking immediately then you know the pan is not hot enough yet.